-Over the ten days that our Caring at Christmas 2017 project ran, we provided day support to an average of 84 people each day, bed spaces for an average of 47 people each night and served 3,902 meals.
+Over the days that our Caring at Christmas 2019 project ran, we provided day support to 429 homeless and vulnerable people in Bristol, provided bed spaces for 86 people and served over 2500 hot meals.

 To find out more about how the project runs and the impact it has, check out our impact report from Caring at Christmas 2019: